Nameless Rumia's Wiki

 Summary

-Considering the format's evolution from survey-taking software, the personal Q&A format is meant to be a more efficient way to collect questions, considering that the alternative is sifting through several letters and publishing them in a blog post.
-Obviously, there is a small element of 'ego' involved, but these platforms mainly exist for the individual's short-term personal amusement and the sender's own convenience.
+Considering the format's evolution from survey-taking software, the 'personal Q&A' format is meant to be a more efficient way to collect questions, since the alternative is manually sifting through letters and publishing them in a blog post.
+There is some 'ego' involved, thus its popularity with teenagers and young adults, but they mainly exist for an individual's short-term personal amusement and the sender's convenience.

-However, these platforms aren't built to last since reducing clicks is the entire point, you kinda have to go out your way to read these answers, shouting at the individual on a microblogging platform is free, and you won't eliminate nasty messages either way.
-On the other hand, it's still important to allow shy and quiet people to have a voice that doesn't come with the baggage of a name.
+However, these platforms aren't built to last since: reducing clicks is the entire point, you kinda have to go out your way to read these answers, shouting at the individual on a microblogging platform is free, and nasty messages are an inevitability.
+On the other hand, it's still important to let shy and quiet people to have a voice, that doesn't come with the baggage of a name or identity.

 Brief history